kiongxiangyi/bauteilpruefung-frontend/README.md

 Second page
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/7effe5e1-7f99-4de4-945d-874485a1e117)

-Users are required to fill in the "IST-Wert" (current value) for each feature.
+Users can click the button "Zeichnung öffnen" (open drawing) to see the picture of the component.
+In this page, users are required to fill in the "IST-Wert" (actual value) for each feature.
-The app evaluates automatically the input current value by checking if it is within the "Max." (maximum value) and "Min." (minimum value).
+The app evaluates automatically the input actual value by checking if it is within the "Max." (maximum value) and "Min." (minimum value).
 If it is within the range, the column "Bewertung" (evaluation) shows "i.O" (okay).
 If it is not within the range, "n.i.O" (not okay) is shown and the row is red.
 Users can then click "Speichern" (save) to save the measurement data.
 After clicking save, it goes to the final page.
 Users can also click the button "Zurück" (back) to go back to the previous page.